tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** If you've been reading through, you'll notice I've mentioned nearly all of these players as having been on other teams earlier in the season.
-After losing their homes, this band of misfits found each other in February and replaced the old SEA Aurora roster.
+**How did this roster happen?** If you've been reading through, you'll notice I've mentioned nearly all of the players on this roster as having been on other teams earlier in the season.
+After losing their homes, this band of misfits found each other in February and replaced the old SEA Aurora lineup.

 Notably, TORONTOTOKYO has now swapped to his *third* professional role as well.
 Won TI as a midlaner with Spirit, moved to support on BetBoom, and is now an offlaner with Aurora.
 Mr. Worldwide.